TNunige/ARP/README.md

 The drone dynamics is a 2 degrees of freedom dot with mass (inertia) and viscous resistance.
 Any key pressed increases (decreases if reversed) in steps a force pushing the drone in the appropriate direction.
 The sides of the operation window are obstacles as well.
 They simulate the geo-fences used in drone operations.

-# Assignment 1
+# Assignment 2
-For the 1st assignment Blackboard, Window, Keyboard, Drone, Watchdog (processes B,W,K,D) are created.
-The blackboard is using Posix Shared Memory.
+For the 2nd assignment, we created the full system that inclues Server, Window, Keyboard, Drone, Watchdog, Targets, Obstacles (processes S,W,K,D,T,O).
+The server is using pipes to communicate with other processes.
 The Window and Keyboard are implemented using ncurses.
-This assignment represents the first part of the project for Advanced and Robot Programming course on UniGe in the winter semester 2023/2024.
+This assignment represents the project for Advanced and Robot Programming course on UniGe in the winter semester 2023/2024.
 The work has been performed by a team of two: Iris Laanearu(s6350192) and Tomoha Neki(s6344955).

 ## Installation & Usage
 For the project's configuration, we have used `Makefile`.